Research-IT-Swiss-TPH/redcap-testing-spec/readme.md

 After running Cypress Tests in headless mode, a html report will be generated and saved in `cypress\reports`.
 Report settings can be adjusted in `cypress.config.js`.

+## Testing Projects

+You can find testing project and EM data in `/redcap`.
+For a detailed instruction on how to setup testing projects see the PDF `redcap/Testing Project Setup.pdf`.

 ## Troublshooting

 Adding `:open` to npm script commands will open Cypress in headed that helps debugging.